AdobeDocs/workfront.en/help/classic/documents/adding-documents-to-workfront/link-documents-from-external-apps.md

 You can add a new version of a document linked to Workfront from an external application.

-1. Go to the `Documents` area where the document is linked, then select the linked document.
+1. Go to the **Documents** area where the document is linked, then select the linked document.

    >[!IMPORTANT]
    >
    >The document must be outside of a linked folder to create a new version.

-1. Click `Add New` > `Version`, then click the external document provider.
+1. Click **Add New** > **Version**, then click the external document provider.

-   For example, to link a new version of a document from Dropbox, click `From Dropbox`.
+   For example, to link a new version of a document from Dropbox, click **From Dropbox**.

    External providers that you have already authorized appear at the top of the list.

-1. (Conditional) If you are prompted to log into the external service, type your login credentials for the service in the box that appears, then click `Sign in`.
+1. (Conditional) If you are prompted to log into the external&nbsp;service, type your login credentials for the service in the box that appears, then click **Sign in**.
-1. (Conditional) If you are prompted to authorize the external application, click `Authorize`.
+1. (Conditional) If you are prompted to authorize the external application, click **Authorize**.

    You need to do this only once.

-1. In the search box of the `Link External Files and Folders` box that appears, type the name of the item you want to search for, then press `Enter` to see all results&nbsp;from the external application, regardless of which folder they are storied in.
+1. In the search box of the **Link External Files and Folders** box that appears, type the name of the item you want to search for, then press **Enter** to see all results&nbsp;from the external application, regardless of which folder they are storied in.

    Or